alan-turing-institute/data-safe-haven/docs/deploy_shm_instructions.md

       </p>

-## 7. Configure administrator accounts
+## 7. Configure internal administrator accounts

 The emergency access admin account should not be used except in a genuine emergency.
 In particular, it should not be used as a shared admin account for routine administration of the Safe Haven.

+A default external administrator account was automatically created for the user you were logged in as when you initially created the Azure AD.
+This user should also not be used for administering the Azure AD, as it is not controlled by this AD.
+You will delete this user after creating a new **internal** administrator account for yourself and the other administrators of the Safe Haven.

-In order to avoid being a single point of failure, we strongly recommend that you add additional administrators.
-This can be done as follows.
+:warning: In order to avoid being a single point of failure, we strongly recommend that you add other administrators in addition to yourseld.

+### Add internal administrator accounts for yourself and others

 :warning: You **must** create and activate an **internal** administrator account for yourself.
-Later steps will require use of an **internal** admin account with mobile phone and alternate email address set. :warning:

-#### Add new guest administrators
-You can add users that exist on other Active Directories (e.g. your existing corporate directory).
-These guest acocunts can be made administrators, just as the account you used to create the Safe Haven Azure Active Directory was.

-1. Ensure your Azure Portal session is using the new Safe Haven Management (SHM) AAD directory.
-The name of the current directory is under your username in the top right corner of the Azure portal screen.
-To change directories click on your username at the top right corner of the screen, then `Switch directory`, then the name of the new SHM directory.
-2. Click the "hamburger" menu in the top left corner (three horizontal lines) and select "Azure Active Directory"
-3. Click `Users` in the left hand sidebar and click on the `+New guest user` icon in the top menu above the list of users.
-4. Invite the guest admin user:
-    - Enter their full name
-    - Enter their email address
-    - Click the `User` link in the `Roles` field and make the user an administrator:
-      - Search for `Global Administrator`
-      - Check `Global Administrator`
-      - Click the `Select` button
-    - Set their usage location to the country you used when creating the Safe Haven Azure AD
-    - Leave all other fields empty, including First name and Last name
-    - Click the `Invite` button
-5. There is no need to add a mobile number for self-service password reset, as this is managed by their "home" Azure AD rather than the Safe Haven Azure AD.

-### Add new internal administrators

-You can also create internal administrator accounts that exist entirely within the Safe Haven Azure AD.

-:warning: You **must** create and activate an **internal** administrator account for yourself.
-Later steps will require use of an **internal** admin account with mobile phone and alternate email address verified. :warning:
+You will delete the default external administrator account in the next step.
+Later steps will also require use of an **internal** admin account with mobile phone and alternate email address set.

+#### Create a new account for each administrator (including yourself)

 1. Ensure your Azure Portal session is using the new Safe Haven Management (SHM) AAD directory.
 The name of the current directory is under your username in the top right corner of the Azure portal screen.
 To change directories click on your username at the top right corner of the screen, then `Switch directory`, then the name of the new SHM directory.
 2. Click the "hamburger" menu in the top left corner (three horizontal lines) and select "Azure Active Directory"